 A few celebrities, such as Jason Schwartzman and Regina Spektor, admit that although they were fans of Other Music, they often felt like their musical tastes were being judged by the staff.
 Spektor explains that she always had a feeling of “first-day-of-school nervousness” when she shopped at Other Music, because she didn’t want to feel embarrassed.
 The National lead singer Matt Berninger said that if people felt uncomfortable shopping at Other Music because of the “snob” factor, it was because Other Music “set the bar high” when it came to musical taste.
 “They should celebrate stuff that’s better-than-average.”

 Many of the employees of Other Music were also musicians, and they were encouraged to promote their own music in the store.
-One former employee, identified in the movie only as Beans, was notorious for relentlessly suggesting that customers buy his music.
+One former employee, an African American identified in the movie only as Beans, was notorious for relentlessly suggesting that customers buy his music.
 Beans, who’s interviewed in the movie, freely admits that he was one of those Other Music employees who would get impatient and give attitude to customers if he thought they seemed clueless.
-Even though he admits this flaw, he’s also clearly one of Other Music’s most loyal employees: He’s seen in the documentary being one of the last employees to stay behind to help clear out the store after it closed for good.
+Even though he admits this flaw, he’s also clearly one of Other Music’s most loyal employees: He’s seen in the documentary being one of the last employees to stay behind to help clear out the store after it permanently closed.